How Soon Can I Eat Ice Cream After Tooth Extraction

 • Horseradish

-Foods difficult to eat: Hard, crunchy, chewy, fried, drinks with straws, or sticky foods are difficult to eat after tooth extraction.
+Foods challenging to eat: Hard, crunchy, chewy, fried, drinks with straws, or sticky foods are difficult to eat after tooth extraction.
 They can hurt the surgical site and cause bleeding.
 Such foods include:

 • Chips